 In addition to the core team, we also have a committer team that assists with processing pull-requests and making changes to the framework, but does not have the keys to make final releases or set policy.
 All members of the core team came up through working on this team.

 On top of these formal teams, there are thousands of other code contributors.
 We've tracked everyone's work on the Rails Contributors site.
 Beyond code contributors, the community also cherishes all the people who contribute in the many other important ways needed to have a sound community, including documentation, evangelism, organizing, and more.
 Thanks to all who volunteer their time to improve Ruby on Rails! ❤️

 In addition, we'd like to extend a special thanks the following former Rails core team members.
 Lovingly known as The Alumni:

-Santiago Pastorino, Yves Senn, Godfrey Chan, Michael Koziarski, José Valim, Yehuda Katz, Jon Leighton, Josh Peek, Carl Lerche, Pratik Naik, Jamis Buck, Marcel Molina, Nicholas Seckar, Florian Weber, Sam Stephenson, Scott Barron, Thomas Fuchs, Tobias Lütke, Rick Olson
+George Claghorn, Santiago Pastorino, Yves Senn, Godfrey Chan, Michael Koziarski, José Valim, Yehuda Katz, Jon Leighton, Josh Peek, Carl Lerche, Pratik Naik, Jamis Buck, Marcel Molina, Nicholas Seckar, Florian Weber, Sam Stephenson, Scott Barron, Tobias Lütke, Rick Olson